legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 3.5 Updating the Code

-### 3. APPLICATION AND INTERPRETATION
+### 3.3.3 New and Existing vessels

+### 3.4.
+Interpretation

+### 4.1 General Requirements

+### 3.5 Updating the Code

+### 4.3.
+Watertight Bulkheads

 ### 4. CONSTRUCTION AND STRENG

-### 4.1 General Requirements
+The requirements of the Code will be reviewed and, if necessary revised, by the Administration in consultation with the working group.

 ### 4.2.
 Structural Strength

 ### 4.3.
 Watertight Bulkheads

-### 3.5 Updating the Code

-The requirements of the Code will be reviewed and, if necessary revised, by the Administration in consultation with the working group.

-### 4.5.
-Rigging on Sailing Vessels

-### 4.5.1.
-General

-The granting of exemptions will be limited by the extent to which international conventions allow and should be regarded as exceptiona
+Section 11 of the Code deals with subdivision and damage stability requirements which will determine the number and positioning of watertight bulkheads defined below.

 Additionally, where a well is created on each side of the vessel between a superstructure or deckhouse, and the bulwark in way of that superstructure or deck house, the following formula may be used to determine the required freeing port areas on each side of the vessel for the well concerned: